 Help to Buy: Equity Loan

-This scheme makes it possible to buy a home with just a 5% deposit.
+This scheme makes it possible to buy a new home with just a 5% deposit.
 This is a help to people who are struggling to save up a big deposit in order to qualify for an ordinary mortgage.

 How does the Help to Buy: Shared Ownership scheme work?
 This is designed to help people buy a share of their home.
 The option is to buy between 25% and 75% of the home’s value using a mortgage or with your savings.